wp-plugins/lightbox-plus/readme.txt

 Performance wise the ColorBox jQuery plugin is smaller and generally faster and has more options than most lightbox JavaScript plugins.
 The regular expressions that handle the text are more robust handling a wider variety of characters and in addition it will also grab the image title from the image to use for the overlay image caption.

-= Lightbox Plus does not work correctly with WordPress' built-in gallery features, how do I make it work =
+= Does Lightbox Plus work with WordPress' built in gallery =

-At present it does not.
-WordPress' built in gallery has its own method for dispaying image within WordPress' base framework.
-I am still working on an option that will allow Lightbox Plus to override this.
-In the meantime of you would like to use Lightbox Plus with a gallery I suggest you try one of the many gallery plugins that support lightbox, NextGEN Gallery, Lazyest Gallery, or Inline Gallery for example.
+Yes it does.
+There are few simple requirements however.
+You you must set <strong>Link thumbnails to: Image File</strong> or use <code>[gallery link="file"</code> for the gallery options.
+You must check <em>Use For WP Gallery</em> box under <stong>Other Lightbox Plus Settings</strong>

 = When resetting/re-initializing LBP the setting do not appear correctly when the page reloads, what gives? =

 This problem is only apparent in Chrome and Opera.
 It seems to works fine in Internet Explorer, Firefox and Safari.
-There may be browser related issues and I am investigating the problem at this time.
+There are some browser related issues and I am investigating the problem at this time.
 For Chrome the settings are being saved but not displayed immediately, click on the Lightbox Plus link under appearance and you will see the current settings.
 Opera for whatever reason is completely failing to save re-initialization settings, you must manually set and save them or use another browser.
 And, no, it doesn't make sense since it's server side activity.

 = Other Problems =